 #3.
 Provide the required freight broker bond or trust fund

-One of the major requirements for obtaining an operating authority as a freight broker from the FMCSA is providing a security in the amount of $75,000.
+One of the major requirements for obtaining an operating authority as a freight broker from the FMCSA is providing security in the amount of $75,000.
 The main two options for satisfying this criterion is to provide a freight broker bond (BMC-84) or a trust fund agreement (BMC-85).
 You are required to fulfill the bonding requirement within 90 days of the publishing of your registration with the FMCSA.

 While both options are viable, many brokers prefer to opt in for the surety bond.
-In order to obtain a bond, you don’t have to cover the whole security amount, like with a trust fund.
+To obtain a bond, you don’t have to cover the whole security amount, like with a trust fund.
 Instead, you have to pay a small percentage of it, called the bond premium.
 It is based on the strength of your personal and business finances.
 The more stable they are, the lower it will be.

 The purpose of the security requirement is to ensure your compliance with all applicable laws.
 It can be used as a protection mechanism for federal authorities and for your customers and business partners in case you transgress from your legal obligations and they suffer damages as a result of that.
 Harmed parties can seek a reimbursement of up to $75,000, which is the security amount required of you.